History Squared: St Andrew Square

-In honour of it being St Andrew's Day in Scotland today, here's a brief introduction to St Andrew Square, one of Edinburgh's iconic Georgian squares in the New Town area.
+In honour of it being St Andrew's Day in Scotland every 30 November, here's a brief introduction to St Andrew Square, one of Edinburgh's iconic Georgian squares in the New Town area.

 The square was created during the first phase of building of the New Town from the 1760s, and was an integral part of James Craig's design to have George Street flanked at each end with an impressive garden square.
 Named for the patron saint of Scotland, the large monument in the centre of the square isn't in fact dedicated to the eponymous saint.

 The statue is of Henry Dundas, first Viscount Melville, and a man of considerable influence in Scotland in the latter half of the eighteenth century, his power gaining him the nicknames 'King Henry the Ninth' and 'the Great Tyrant'.